HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/2026-changes.md

 ### Proposed changes

-Get more clinicians on the hackathon to provide feedback and co-devlop API and software solutions.
+Get more clinicians on the hackathon to provide feedback and co-devlop API's and software solutions.

 ### Value proposal (use-case)